Titan-Lyra/thebookkeeper/team-14/001 -Act 1/_posts/2025-07-19-night-at-the-museum.md

 As an additional reward, I presented them with a Wand of Magic Detection, which the druid accepted with grace.

-Their next destination is Still Waters, where the team will investigate the appearance and disappearance of a ghast.
+Their next destination is Streaming Springs, where the team will investigate the appearance and disappearance of a ghast.
 There they will collaborate with a librarian named [Ties], hereby dubbed #6.
 They are instructed to meet discreetly with [Lady Ameline Halveron] without her husband, [Lord Cedric Halveron], becoming aware of their conversation.